MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_spec_version.md

 The minor version of the storage specification.

-#### MinorVersion.DUMMYSTRUCTNAME

-The minor and sub-minor version of the storage specification.

-#### MinorVersion.AsUshort

-The combination of the <b>Minor</b> and <b>SubMinor</b> versions of the storage specification.

 ### -field DUMMYSTRUCTNAME.MinorVersion.DUMMYSTRUCTNAME

 The minor and sub-minor version of the storage specification.

-#### MinorVersion.DUMMYSTRUCTNAME.SubMinor

-The sub-minor version of the storage specification.

-#### MinorVersion.DUMMYSTRUCTNAME.Minor

-The minor version of the storage specification.

 ### -field DUMMYSTRUCTNAME.MinorVersion.DUMMYSTRUCTNAME.SubMinor